André-Georges Haudricourt: Other contributions to the reconstruction of Old Chinese

 Haudricourt's main legacies to the field of reconstruction of Old Chinese historical phonology, apart from his systematic account of tonogenesis, are his reconstruction of final *-' as well as labiovelars.

 Haudricourt clarified several rhyming patterns found in the Book of Odes.
-Words with final stops /-p -t -k/ rhyme with words in departing tone (去聲 qùshēng) according to their Middle Chinese pronunciation.
+Words with final stops /-p -t -k/ rhyme with words in departing tone (去聲 (qùshēng)) according to their Middle Chinese pronunciation.
 For instance, words in the zhà 乍 and zuó 昨 series (Middle Chinese: *dzraeH and *dzak, respectively) rhyme, as do words in the bì 敝 and piē 瞥 series (Middle Chinese: *bjiejH and *phiet).
 That led Karlgren to reconstruct a voiced series of finals: /*-d/, /*-g/ and (in some cases) /*-b/.
 Haudricourt's theory, which states that the departing tone comes from *-s, explains that phenomenon.
 The words with departing tone rhyming with words in final stop should be reconstructed with final clusters *-ks, *-ts or *-ps.
 Moreover, from the point of view of historical morphology, Haudricourt's theory of tonogenesis leads to the reconstruction of several *-s suffixes (in particular a nominalizing suffix) which can be shown to be cognate with those found in conservative Sino-Tibetan languages such as Tibetan.

 A second major finding is his hypothesis that labiovelars existed in Old Chinese:

-"...it seems that scholars have overlooked the fact that some rhymes in the Analytic Dictionary only appear with velar initials (/k/, /kʰ/, /g/, /x/, and /ŋ/), for instance -iʷei [MC *-wej] 齊, -ʷâng [*-wang] 唐, -iʷäng [*-jweng] 清, -ʷâk [*-wak] 鐸, -iʷet [*-wet] 屑etc."
-(Middle Chinese reconstructions added in square brackets are from Baxter 1992.).
+"...it seems that scholars have overlooked the fact that some rhymes in the Analytic Dictionary only appear with velar initials (/k/, /kʰ/, /g/, /x/, and /ŋ/), for instance -iʷei [MC *-wej] 齊, -ʷâng [*-wang] 唐, -iʷäng [*-jwieng] 清, -ʷâk [*-wak] 鐸, -iʷet [*-wet] 屑 etc." (Middle Chinese reconstructions added in square brackets are from Baxter 1992.).

 The idea was used later to revise the reconstruction of the Old Chinese vowel system and is the basis for the six-vowel system common to recent systems.